 When having a garage sale, bright, clear signs are a must.
 I use neon poster board and paint on it with black paint.
-You can see them in time to stop at the sale without driving by and having to turn around.

 I am team captain for a Relay for Life Team and we have an annual yard sale.
 We always place an ad in the local newspaper, post flyers at local businesses, and post a notice on our company's website.

 I have found that if you really want a successful garage sale, use those bright green posters boards or signs.
 They really do pop when one is driving around looking for sales.
 Good luck and happy garage selling!